 ON a.table_name = b.table_name

-ORDER BY hot_storage_size DESC;
+ORDER BY hot_storage_size DESC;Partitioned tables

-Query the access frequency of all partitions:
+Query all partitions:

-SELECT parent_table_name,count(*) AS partition_cnt,
+SELECT parent_table_name,COUNT(*) AS partition_cnt,

 sum(hot_storage_size)/1024/1024/1024 AS hot_size_gb